+Attention: SC, C-A, ASW

-SC The Committee agrees that the performance of the 'interim allowance strategy' tested using the Bowhead SLA and thus C-A applicable to the B-C-B bowhead whale hunt is acceptable and can be recommended.
-It recommends that the same approach is used to test the strategy for the other hunts with a view to developing, if possible, a single 'interim allowance ASW strategy' by its 2018 meeting as part of an updated ASW proposal.
+The Committee agrees that the performance of the 'interim allowance strategy' tested using the Bowhead SLA and thus applicable to the B-C-B bowhead whale hunt is acceptable and can be recommended.
+It recommends that the same approach is used to test the strategy for the other hunts with a view to developing, if possible, a single 'interim allowance strategy' by its 2018 meeting as part of an updated ASW proposal.
 Further, the Committee agrees that either immediate updating of SLA calculations or waiting until the grace period expires are both acceptable.
 For the former, the number of strikes taken thus far during the grace period should be subtracted from the updated quota, with the remainder being the strike limit for the rest of the grace period.

+Attention: C-A, ASW

-C-A The Committee advises the Commission that its intersessional workplan should allow it to develop, if possible, a single ASW 'interim allowance strategy' for all hunts to the Commission by the 2018 Scientific Committee meeting, in advance of 110 W the Commission's 2018 biennial meeting at which new aboriginal subsistence whaling limits will be considered.
-The 115 1 the Commission's 2018 biennial meeting at which new aboriginal subsistence whaling limits will be considered.
+The Committee advises the Commission that its intersessional work plan should allow it to develop, if possible, a single 'interim allowance strategy' for all hunts to the Commission by the 2018 Scientific Committee meeting, in advance of the Commission's 2018 biennial meeting at which new aboriginal subsistence whaling limits will be considered.
 The strategy has been successfully tested for the B-C-B bowhead whale hunt thus far.
-The strategy is intended only to be 115 W the Commission's 2018 biennial meeting at which new aboriginal subsistence whaling limits will be considered.
-The strategy has been successfully tested for the B-C-B bowhead whale hunt thus far.
-The strategy is intended only to be applied in the unlikely event that exceptional unforeseen circumstances delayed obtaining an agreed abundance estimate 110 W the Commission's 2018 biennial meeting at which new aboriginal subsistence whaling limits will be considered.
-The strategy has been successfully tested for the B-C-B bowhead whale hunt thus far.
 The strategy is intended only to be applied in the unlikely event that exceptional unforeseen circumstances delayed obtaining an agreed abundance estimate beyond the end of the second quota block.
-It should not be interpreted as a routine approach for extending quotas for a 715 W the Commission's 2018 biennial meeting at which new aboriginal subsistence whaling limits will be considered.
-The strategy has been successfully tested for the B-C-B bowhead whale hunt thus far.
-The strategy is intended only to be applied in the unlikely event that exceptional unforeseen circumstances delayed obtaining an agreed abundance estimate
+It should not be interpreted as a routine approach for extending quotas for a third block without a concerted effort to obtain a successful survey prior to then.
+Other aspects of the ASW are discussed below.

-OTHER ASPECTS OF THE AWS
+Other aspects of the AWS